A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 Quatrefoil

 Chefs Fraser Macfarlane and Georgina Mitropoulos opened this fine dining restaurant in 2010.
-Since then, they have been recognized by EnRoute, Toronto Life magazine and the MICHELIN Guide, making Quatrefoil one of the top-rated restaurants in Hamilton.
+Since then, they have been recognized by the MICHELIN Guide, Toronto Life and EnRoute, making Quatrefoil one of the top-rated restaurants in Hamilton.

-Located in a charming Victorian house in Dundas, the chefs offer a small but stunning dinner menu that they execute flawlessly.
-From the glazed sea scallops to perfectly cooked beef tenderloin, every dish is a tasty adventure.
+Located in a charming Victorian house in Dundas, the chefs offer a small yet stunning dinner menu, featuring glazed sea scallops and beef tenderloin.

 Location: 16 Sydenham Street, Dundas